-I don’t eat meat very often, however, when I do decide to I always opt to buy local quality meat.
-Knowing that not only am I eating a healthy animal, I’m also supporting the ethical treatment of animals and sustainable farming practices.
+I really enjoy making plant based meals however, when we do decide to enjoy a meat based meal I always buy local quality meat.
+Knowing that not only am I eating a healthy animal, I’m also supporting the ethical treatment of animals raised in local small scale farms.

 GRAIN-FED VS. GRASS-FED